Vietnam Manufacturing Tracker: 2024-25

 Foreign direct investment in Vietnam’s processing and manufacturing industry

-According to the Ministry of Planning and Investment (MPI), FDI into Vietnam’s manufacturing industry was over US$23.5 billion in 2023, contributing 64.2 percent of the total FDI capital received.
-With the robust recovery in export demand for electronics, computers, and components from key markets like the US, EU, and China, the GSO has projected Vietnam’s manufacturing sector to rebound strongly in 2024.
+In 2023, FDI into Vietnam’s manufacturing industry was over US$23.5 billion, contributing 64.2 percent of the total FDI capital received.
+Robust recovery in export demand was witnessed for the electronics and computers and components sectors from key markets like the US, EU, and China.

 Tracking FDI into Vietnam’s Manufacturing and Processing Industry